joh120/Rock_paper_scissors_js/README.md

 The game takes one function

-The function gameOn() takes in the the player choice of either rock, paper or scissors and generates the computer random choice.
-Gameon() checks if the player choice and computer choice is tied or depending on the choices determine a winner between the user and the computer.
+The function gameOn() takes in the player's choice of either rock, paper or scissors and generates the computer random choice.
+Gameon() checks if the player choice and computer choice is tied or depending on the choices determines a winner between the user and the computer.

 The player score is dynamically added as well as the computer score each time the player selects either rock,paper or scissors.